Chapter 16

 This is an inheritance tax whose rate adjustment automatically ensures over 30 years the reimbursement of the entire public deficit.
 In other words, when you inherit, you inherit less of the debt accumulated by the previous generation.
 We thus put an end to this absurdity called public debt which consisted of allowing individuals to live on credit, then having their descendants inherit assets purchased on credit while making the community inherit the corresponding debts in the form of a public debt.

-Compensation for losses.
+Compensation for damages.

-Some additional details regarding the taxation/redistribution system
+Some additional clarifications regarding the tax / redistribution system

 The second and third taxes are mechanical and should be defined in the constitution.